mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

-1. match - (*string*, optional): A comma seperated list of tag names to match the found element(s) with.
+1. match - (*string*, optional): A comma separated list of tag names to match the found element(s) with.
 A full CSS selector can be passed.

 ### Returns: